modxcms/fred/docs/cmp/elements.md

 ## Updating Elements

-Unlike Blueprints, Elements are like master templates which can be updated at any time.
+Elements are like master templates which can be updated at any time.
 When an Element's markup or option set is updated, all places in a site should update to reflect these changes.

 To see the updated results, either resave the page, or use the "Rebuild" tab in the Fred 3PC.